average-alien/ffxiv-collection-tracker/README.md

 - [] Let users remove collectables from their track list

 ### Stretch
-- [] Add more collectable categories
+- [] Add more collectable categories (the api provides data on around 15 different categories)
 - [] Give users the ability to search through their personal lists
 - [] Allow users to track multiple characters (players can have multiple characters which have unique collection progress)
 - []